EhlOps/NeovimConfig/README.md

 4. Clone this repository in `~/.config/nvim`
 5. Run `nvim`

+**Note:** On MacOS, the default `terminal.app` does not support true colors.
+Please use iTerm2 or another terminal app to use the color theme.

 ### Windows

 To install NeoVim for Windows, consult a guide on installation and setup.
 Clone this repository in your config folder, and you should be good to go.
 If you would like to install `ripgrep`, then click [here](https://github.com/BurntSushi/ripgrep?tab=readme-ov-file#installation).